nats-io/nats-site/content/blog/ariane-mapping-microservice-with-nats.md

 Since Ariane 0.8.0 we're providing a messaging implementation for the Ariane mapping service and since then ProcOS and Docker plugins are able to push the data to the mapping service through messaging bus.

-Bellow a quick diagram describing Ariane 0.8.0 monolith architecture:
+Below a quick diagram describing Ariane 0.8.0 monolith architecture:

 <img src="/img/blog/ariane-mapping-microservice-with-nats/ariane_monolith.png">